Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Renault Captur has a reliability score that’s better than average, according to exclusive extended warranty data provided by our partners at MotorEasy.
+The Renault Captur has an excellent reliability score as of DEcember 2024, according to exclusive extended warranty data provided by our partners at MotorEasy.
 This score covers both the current-generation Captur and the original (pre-2019) version.

-Be aware of engine problems – they are expensive with an average repair bill of more than £1,500.
+Be aware of engine problems – they are expensive, with an average repair bill of over £1,200.
+Fortunately, they don’t appear too common, and other problem areas are much cheaper to repair.

-If you’re looking at a used Renault Captur, make sure any extended warranty cover you purchase covers all of these potential problem areas.
+If you’re looking at a used Renault Captur, make sure any extended warranty cover you purchase covers all of the potential problem areas shown above.

 Awards